ArtHitParade

 Antwerp and Utrecht are 150 km apart and artistic links are strong between the two cities.
 The two most important painters of the new style, the Pronkstilleven, are Johannes van Antwerpen, born in Utrecht, who will be known as Jan Davidsz de Heem, and Adriaen van Utrecht, born in Antwerp.

 Still life shows by definition perishable objects.
-The Pronkstilleven reinforces the message of vanity through the abundance of scarce foods, the unstable mess on the banquet preparation table and the presence of musical instruments.
+His baroque Pronkstilleven reinforces the message of vanity through the abundance of scarce foods, the unstable mess on the banquet preparation table and the presence of musical instruments.
+The rich colors made of expensive pigments supersede the effects of light displayed in Haarlem by Heda.

 De Heem was a member of the Antwerp guild in 1636, after having been trained in Utrecht and Leiden.
 Between 1640 and 1643, he realizes four monumental works, which will remain the largest of his career, at the apparent rate of one painting per year.
 His customers have not been identified.